okta/okta.github.io/_source/_docs/api/resources/linked-objects.md

 | id | ID of the user in the `associated` relationship for the specified primary name.
 Can be `me` to represent the current session user. | String | TRUE   |
 | primary.name | The name of the `primary` relationship associated with the specified `associated` user.
 The relationship between these two users is the linked object value being deleted. | String | TRUE |

+An HTTP 204 message is returned:

+* If the relationship is deleted.
-* If the specified user isn't in the `associated` role for any instance of the specified `primary` role (no relationship is found), an HTTP 204 message is returned just as it is if a relationship is deleted.
+* If the specified user isn't in the `associated` relationship for any instance of the specified `primary` and thus no relationship is found.

-* If no linked object definition exists with the specified `primary.name`, an HTTP 404 is returned.
+An HTTP 404 is returned if no linked object definition exists with the specified `primary.name`.

 ##### Response Parameters
 {:.api .api-response .api-response-params}